Sporting Equals to launch #EndBAME campaign to push for more specific 'terminologies in sport'

 According to recent government advice, the terms BME and BAME should no longer be used because they include some groups and not others, and the terms were not well understood.

-Sporting Equals' Race Equality: State of the Sector Digital Event takes place on Tuesday, hosted by inclusion consultant and former athlete Michelle Moore.
-Speakers include Sports Minister Nigel Huddleston, Sport England chief executive Tim Hollingsworth and world No 1 Para-badminton champion Rachel Choong.
+Sporting Equals' Race Equality: State of the Sector Digital Event took place on Tuesday, and was hosted by inclusion consultant and former athlete Michelle Moore.
+Speakers included Sports Minister Nigel Huddleston, Sport England chief executive Tim Hollingsworth and world No 1 Para-badminton champion Rachel Choong.

+Huddleston said: "This year has been very difficult for the sport sector and indeed society as a whole; people from ethnically diverse backgrounds in particular have been affected by the pandemic in a large number of ways and looking at the impact in our own sector we know that our collective efforts to reduce inequalities in physical activity have suffered a setback due to Covid.

+"This only strengthens my resolve as I'm sure it does for all of you to redouble our efforts and ensure we keep the focus on reducing inequality."

 Muslimah Sports Association founder and chair Yashmin Harun BEM also features on the panel, alongside cricket commentator and former World Cup winner Isa Guha, and England netballer Ama Agbeze.